 Simple English definitions for legal terms

-Read a random definition: cash surrender value
+Read a random definition: certificate of redemption

 Ex parte means "from one party" in Latin.
 In the legal world, it can refer to improper contact with a judge or opposing party without the other party's lawyer present, which is not allowed.
 It can also refer to motions for orders that can be granted without waiting for a response from the other side, but courts are usually hesitant to do this because it can violate a party's right to due process.